otto-torino/django-resckeditor/README.md

 ## Supported options

-Currently only 3 types of options are supported: checkbox, text and select, but should be sufficient for almost all use cases.
+Currently only 4 types of options are supported: checkbox, text, number and select, but should be sufficient for almost all use cases.
-The syntax and required properties are the one you may se in the example above.
+The syntax and required properties are the one you may se in the example above (text has the same props as number).